Imaginaries in equicharacteristic zero henselian fields: Invariant Extensions

 \subsection{Invariant resolutions}

 Let \(M\) be as in \cref{invariantcompletions}.
-As before, let \(M_0 = \alg{M}\).
-Given a subset \(A\) of \(\G\), our goal is now to find a subset \(C\) of \(\K\), with a definable type, which generates \(A\) and "canonical" generators of \(\rv(M(C))\).
-By the following lemma, this will imply that \(\tp(C/M)\) is invariant over some large (stably embedded definable) set:
+As before, let \(M_0 = \alg{M}\) and \(M_1 = \ur{M}\).
+Given a subset \(A\) of \(\G\), our goal is now to find a subset \(C\) of \(\K\) whose type over \(M\) is invariant over \(A\) and some stably embedded set.
+This will follows from the following lemma: